Ranked in 1 Practice Areas

 - Assisted Park-Ohio with the purchase of significant forging-related assets from Amcast Industrial Corporation and in establishing a joint venture and long-term supply arrangement with a strategic foreign industrial partner.

-- Also helped to oversee its acquisition of Autoform Tool & Manufacturing Inc., a leading supplier of direct injection fuel rails, high pressure inlet and crossover pipes, low pressure inlet pipes, and conventional low pressure multi-port injection fuel rails utilized by automotive and truck manufacturers; and its acquisition of the molding division of Wisconsin-based Trostel Ltd., a leading manufacturer of rubber-molded products utilizing a variety of elastomer materials and manufacturing technologies.
+- Also helped to oversee its acquisition of Autoform Tool & Manufacturing Inc., a leading supplier of direct injection fuel rails, high-pressure inlet and crossover pipes, low-pressure inlet pipes, and conventional low-pressure multi-port injection fuel rails utilized by automotive and truck manufacturers; and its acquisition of the molding division of Wisconsin-based Trostel Ltd., a leading manufacturer of rubber-molded products utilizing a variety of elastomer materials and manufacturing technologies.

-Cornerstone Industrial Group, private equity fund.
+Cornerstone Industrial Group, private equity fund:

 - Acted as lead counsel to this private equity fund in connection with its buy-out and financing for the acquisition of a Wisconsin-based custom machine parts manufacturer (and its ultimate sale) and for the acquisition of an Ohio-based, high-quality refractory product manufacturer.

-- Assisted client in dozens of mezzanine institutional financing transactions and related equity investments in support of leveraged buy-outs by various high-performing private equity sponsor groups.
+- Assisted the client in dozens of mezzanine institutional financing transactions and related equity investments in support of leveraged buy-outs by various high-performing private equity sponsor groups.

-- Associated work for PNC Erieview includes initial capital structure and investment work, recapitalizations, refinancings, amendments and waivers and various exit strategies and arrangements.
+- Associated work for PNC Erieview includes initial capital structure and investment work, recapitalizations, refinancings, amendments and waivers, and various exit strategies and arrangements.

-American Greetings Corporation, a $1.7 billion leading manufacturer and retailer of innovative social expression products.
+American Greetings Corporation, a $1.7 billion leading manufacturer and retailer of innovative social expression products:

 - Helped oversee American Greetings’ strategic alliance with Amscan, Inc., a manufacturer and distributor of party goods.
 The transaction entailed American Greetings selling various assets to Amscan for a purchase price in excess of $24 million and entering into a long-term sourcing arrangement and also a related warrant agreement.